-Dr. Char Smith has 25 years of experience as a nurse educator in both practice and academic settings.
+Dr. Char Smith has been a nurse educator in both practice and academic settings since 1989.
 She was the director of Professional Practice and Development at Highland Hospital in Rochester, NY, an affiliate of the University of Rochester Medical Center, and recently stepped down as a per diem research coordinator and consultant to the Evidence-Based Practice and Nursing Research Council at Highland Hospital.
-Dr. Smith also works per diem at the University of Rochester Medical Center: Strong Memorial Hospital in the Center for Nursing Professional Development.
+Dr. Smith also worked per diem at the University of Rochester Medical Center: Strong Memorial Hospital in the Center for Nursing Professional Development.
 In the past she taught at the University of Rochester School of Nursing and was an adjunct clinical instructor in Obstetrics at St. John Fisher College and SUNY College at Brockport.
-She is a full-time Professor and the Undergraduate Co-Chair at the Wegmans School of Nursing, St. John Fisher College with teaching responsibilities in the B.S., RN-to-BS online, M.S. in nursing education and doctoral-level nursing programs.
+She is a full-time professor and the undergraduate co-chair at the Wegmans School of Nursing, St. John Fisher College with current and past teaching responsibilities in the baccalaureate, RN to BSN online, master's in nursing education, and doctoral-level nursing programs.
 A registered professional nurse and women's health nurse practitioner, she has worked as a staff nurse, nursing supervisor, school nurse, clinical instructor, and clinical care manager.

-Dr. Smith has an AAS from Monroe Community College, a diploma in nursing from Highland Hospital School of Nursing and a B.S. in Nursing from Nazareth College.
-She received her M.S. in Education from SUNY College at Brockport and her M.S. in Advanced Practice Nursing and Doctor of Nursing Science degrees from the University at Buffalo, SUNY.
+Dr. Smith has an AAS from Monroe Community College, a diploma in nursing from Highland Hospital School of Nursing and a B.S. in nursing from Nazareth College.
+She received her M.S. in Education from SUNY College at Brockport and her M.S. in Advanced Practice Nursing and Doctor of Nursing Science degrees from the University at Buffalo.

 She has been a member of ANPD (formally NNSDO) since 1991, in addition to her professional memberships in Sigma Theta Tau International, the New York Organization of Nurse Executives and Leaders, the National League for Nursing, the American Nurses Association - NY, and the Finger Lakes Organization of Nurse Executives and Leaders.